What is the role of traders in improving the sustainability of global food supply chains?

 Who We Are

 Dr. Sophia Carodenuto is an Assistant Professor of Geography at the University of Victoria, Canada.
+Her work focuses on sustainable cocoa supply chains.

 The research project aims to collaborate across disciplines with other researchers as well as with interested companies.
 Contact us for more details!